GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Introduction

 Given the rapid development in the fields of image and point cloud quality assessment, WG7 - MPEG Coding of 3D Graphics and Haptics proposed two strategies to measure static mesh quality, i.e., image-based and point-based metrics \cite{MPEG-MESH-metric}.
-Some research also suggested using rendered mesh videos to infer mesh quality \cite{vertexcolormesh-nehme2020visual}.
+Some research also suggested using rendered mesh videos to infer mesh quality \cite{nehme2020visual}.
 These methods all need to convert the static meshes into other media formats, such as image, point cloud, and video, by some preprocessing algorithms like projection and sampling, which unavoidably introduce errors and hamper the metrics' ability to perform at their best.
-For instance, projected images may contain background information that can mask the influence of distortion and reduce metric performance.
+For instance, projected images may contain background information that can mask the influence of distortion and reduce metric performance, and unavoidable errors occur when an improper projection view is selected, preventing image-based metrics from making accurate predictions.
 In addition, preprocessing algorithms require extra computational resource overhead, such as rendering of static mesh needs extra time, and sampling methods typically operate on faces in a per-face manner.